 Bertrand Russell, philosopher, mathematician, author, Nobel laureate (1872-1970)

-BERTRAND RUSSELL was such an interesting man.
-I say WAS.
-If he was right then "ashes to ashes, dust to dust, end of story" would sum up Bertrand Russell today.
+Bertrand Russell was such an interesting man.
+I use the word was deliberately.
+If he was right then all that is left are ashes and dust, end of story; that would sum up the man today.

 There can be no gainsaying, he was indeed brilliant and a worthy Nobel laureate.

-Yet, humans have proved again and again, you can be brilliant, very sincere, eminently plausible and quite wrong.
+Yet, humans have proved over and again, you can be brilliant, very sincere and eminently plausible; and quite wrong.